purohitharshit/purohitharshit/README.md

-👋 Hi, I'm Harshit Purohit, a II year CSE student.
+👋 Hi, I'm Harshit Purohit, a III year CSE student.

 - 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate on different projects that give me opportunity to learn more and more new skills.